 Registration for Classes

 Students who attend classes at UTSA must be officially registered or approved to audit a course.
 Registration instructions are online each semester in ASAP at https://asap.utsa.edu.
-Questions regarding registration should be directed to the Enrollment Services Center or the Office of the Registrar.
+Questions regarding registration should be directed to the One Stop Enrollment Center or the Office of the Registrar.

 UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
 UTSA reserves the right to cancel any course or section in which the number of registrants does not warrant its continuation.